-Endari™ (L-glutamine oral powder) recently (July 7, 2017) receive d FDA approval as the first new medicine to treat sickle cell disease (SCD) in 20 years.
+Endari™ (L-glutamine oral powder) recently (July 7, 2017) received FDA approval as the first new medicine to treat sickle cell disease (SCD) in 20 years.
 Endari has been shown to decrease the number of sickle cell crises and hospitalizations in patients with sickle cell disease.
 Doctors expect it to be available for patients in the late fall of 2017.
-More on this below.

 Sickle cell disease affects millions of people worldwide.
 People with African, Spanish, Mediterranean and Indian ancestry are at increased risk.
 Approximately 120,000 infants are born with sickle cell disease every year.

 In the U.S., approximately one in 500 African Americans and one in 1,200 Hispanic Americans are born with sickle cell disease.
 Approximately two million Americans — including about eight-to-12 percent of the African American population — are carriers of the disease.
 Carriers of the disease are said to have the “sickle cell trait.”

 What exactly is SCD and what causes it?

 “Sickle” red blood cells are curved like the farm tool of the same name.

 SCD is an inherited condition where the proteins that carry oxygen (hemoglobin) are defective.
 These defective proteins change the shape of red blood cells from the normal round shape to an odd “sickle” shape.

 The job of red blood cells is to carry oxygen throughout the body so that the body can function at its best.
 Normally, red blood cells flow smoothly through blood vessels.
 Without oxygen, the red blood cells form the odd sickle shape and clump and block blood vessels and the tissues downstream are damaged.